stanleysen/stanleysen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi !
-I'm Stanley Sen Riyanto, Highly motivated undergraduate student majoring in `computer science` at `Bina Nusantara University` seeking to leverage my technical skills and passion for innovation to contribute to a dynamic and progressive organization.
-I aim to apply my knowledge of programming languages through collaborative teamwork and continous learning to make an impact in the field of computer science to contribute to technology advancement
+I'm Stanley Sen Riyanto, Highly motivated undergraduate student majoring in `computer science` at `Bina Nusantara University`.
+I am eager to contribute my technical skills and passion for innovation to a dynamic and forward-thinking organization. contribute.
+Aim to apply my knowledge through collaborative teamwork and continuous learning to make an impact in technology and contribute to its advancement.

-I am deeply passionate about the field of `computer science and cybersecurity` and am eager to immerse myself in `cybersecurity-related roles`.
-I am drawn to the constant challenges that the field presents, as it requires continuous learning and adaptability to stay up-to-date with the changes and improvements.
-I'm willing to contribute to the digital world and play a crucial role, also committed to honing my skills and knowledge in this field and look forward to the opportunity to make a positive impact through my work.
+I am deeply passionate about `cloud computing`, `cybersecurity`, and `data`.
+I am eager to immerse myself in roles where I can explore the transformative potential of `cloud technologies`, ensure robust `digital security`, and harness `the power of data` to derive valuable insights.
+I am drawn to the challenges these fields present, as they require adaptability, continuous learning, and an innovative mindset to stay ahead of the curve.